WZMQ: Newscasts

 Upon acquiring the CBS affiliation for its DT2 subchannel, Lilly Broadcasting announced that the subchannel would start airing weekday newscasts, branded 19 News, This is Home, at 6 p.m. and 11 p.m.
 The newscasts are anchored locally with reporters based in Marquette.
-In mid-June 2022, Lilly announced that it would lease a building across from the Delft Theater on West Washington Street in downtown Marquette and construct a studio and offices in the second floor space to accommodate more local anchors, reporters, and a meteorological team.
+In mid-June 2022, Lilly announced that it purchased a building across from the Delft Theater on West Washington Street in downtown Marquette and construct a studio and offices in the second floor space to accommodate more local anchors, reporters, and a meteorological team.

 Technical information

 Subchannels

 The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WZMQ shut down its analog signal, over UHF channel 19, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WZMQ shut down its analog signal, over UHF channel 19, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station "flash-cut" its digital signal into operation on UHF channel 19; as it had been granted its original construction permit after the Federal Communications Commission finalized the digital television allotment plan on April 21, 1997, WMQF did not receive a companion channel for a digital station.
 Since the channel was then owned by Equity Media Holdings, the company told the FCC it was not able to convert WMQF and most of its stations to digital in time for the transition.
 After being sold to MMMRC, WZMQ made its flash-cut to digital shortly before the June 2009 transition cutoff, transmitting two subchannels that were at low-power due to Equity-era transmitter neglect.